cloudFPGA/cFDK/DOC/NTS/TOE.md

 <br>

 ## HLS Coding Style and Naming Conventions
-Please consider reading the following HLS naming conventions document before diving or contributing to this part of the cloudFPGA project: [TODO - Link to a MD file]
+Please consider reading the [HLS naming conventions document](/hls-naming-conventions.md) before diving or contributing to this part of the cloudFPGA project.

 <br>